NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #125

 FUWAMOCO shared their love for fall delicacies, especially sweet potatoes, and recalled a previous episode where a bone got stuck in their throat.

+## Episode #126

+FUWAMOCO advise Ruffians on becoming stronger by staying determined and believing in themselves, while admitting they have tough times too.

+## Episode #127

+Ruffians ask FUWAMOCO about their favorite Sanrio characters and Pokémon.
+Fuwawa’s favorite is Pompompurin, while Mococo likes Little Twin Stars.
+For Pokémon, Fuwawa chooses Vaporeon, and Mococo picks Alolan Raichu.